neondatabase-labs/pgrag/README.md

 shared_preload_libraries = 'rag_bge_small_en_v15.so,rag_jina_reranker_v1_tiny_en.so'
 ```

-On macOS, replace `.so` with `.dylib` here.
+On macOS, replace `.so` with `.dylib` in these library names.

-When using `cargo pgrx run` with Postgres instances installed by pgrx, the `postgresql.conf` file is located in `~/.pgrx/data-N` (where N is the relevant Postgres version).
+When using `cargo pgrx run` with Postgres instances installed by pgrx, `postgresql.conf` is located in `~/.pgrx/data-N` (where N is the relevant Postgres version).

-When using `cargo pgrx test`, the `postgresql.conf` file is inside the `target` directory of your extension, e.g. `~/path/to/myext/target/test-pgdata/N` (where N is the relevant Postgres version).
+When using `cargo pgrx test`, `postgresql.conf` is inside the `target` directory of your extension, e.g. `~/path/to/myext/target/test-pgdata/N` (where N is the relevant Postgres version).

 #### ORT and ONNX installation

 The `ort` and `ort-sys` crates are currently supplied in patched form in `vendor` while awaiting a `2.0.0-rc.9` release that [fixes a build issue](https://github.com/pykeio/ort/issues/305).

 The `ort` package supplies precompiled binaries for the ONNX runtime (currently v1.19).
 On some platforms, this may give rise to `undefined symbol` errors.
-In that case, you'll need to compile the ONNX runtime yourself and provide the build location to `cargo pgrx install` in an `ORT_LIB_LOCATION` environment variable.
+In that case, you'll need to compile the ONNX runtime yourself and provide the build location to `cargo pgrx install` in the `ORT_LIB_LOCATION` environment variable.
 An example for Ubuntu 24.04 is provided in [COMPILE.sh](COMPILE.sh).

 #### Remote ONNX model file